 JUBA, South Sudan – Soldiers from Sudan and South Sudan clashed at a river dividing their two countries, leaving 22 dead as fighting spread to a new area of the tense border.
-A Sudanese official demanded that South Sudan withdraw from an oil-rich it occupied last week or face a concerted attack.
+A Sudanese official demanded on Wednesday that South Sudan withdraw from an oil-rich area it occupied last week or face a concerted attack.

 Even as border violence was spreading to new regions, Benjamin labeled the fight as a "misunderstanding" and said he did not think violence would continue there.

 The river battle comes amid wider violence along the shared border around the oil town of Heglig, which South Sudan troops took control of last week.
 Sudanese aircraft have been bombing South Sudan's Unity State as a part of that fighting.

 Benjamin said there was no new fighting around Heglig on Wednesday.
 But a Sudan official, Mustafa Osman Ismail, warned South Sudan that it must immediately withdraw from Heglig or face counterattacks.
 Ismail, a senior adviser to Sudan President Omar al-Bashir, spoke in Ethiopia's capital, where he met with Prime Minister Meles Zenawi and African Union officials.